 For example, when the cap was first introduced in 1994, the 49ers realised that the agreement only covered five years, so they agreed payments that would be deferred until 1999 and were therefore not covered by the cap.
 By 2000 the 49ers would be stripped of two draft picks for violating cap rules with undisclosed bonus payments.

 Closing the loopholes leads to ever more dense collections of rules.
 There are rules for how much a team must pay if they cut a player, how he counts against the cap if he’s injured, precisely what bonuses are allowed, and so on.

 Still, teams are constantly hunting for ways to maximise their cap spending, and every team employs a ‘capologist’ to help them get the most from the cap.
-Jason Fitzgerald, whose website Over The Cap tracks every team’s cap situation, and Vijay Natarajan, who works for a management agency, have pitched this book at those who want a career working with player contracts and for those fans dedicated enough to want to better understand team spending.
+This book is pitched at those who want a career working with player contracts and those fans dedicated enough to want to better understand team spending.

-It’s not a stretch to expect fans to be interested.
+It’s not a stretch to expect fans to be interested in this seemingly esoteric book.
 The year-round nature of the sport means that the weeks between the Super Bowl and the beginning of training camp are now filled with speculation about player signings and re-signings.
 Fans may understand that this year’s top free agent won’t fit under their team’s cap, but there are still plenty who think that a restructure here and there will make some room.
 This book explains very clearly why that is not always possible.